bobbingwide/oik-nivo-slider/readme.txt

 12. oik Nivo slider options page

 == Upgrade Notice ==
-= 1.16.3 =
+= 1.16.4 =
-Upgrade for support for PHP 8.1 and PHP 8.2.
-Tested with WordPress 6.4
+Implements Required Plugins from WordPress 6.5.
+Tested with PHP 8.3

 == Changelog ==
 = 1.16.3 =
-* Changed: Support PHP 8.1 and PHP 8.2 #
+* Changed: Support PHP 8.3 #13
-* Tested: With WordPress 6.4-beta3 and WordPress Multisite
+* Tested: With WordPress 6.5 and WordPress Multisite
-* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6

 == Further reading ==
 If you want to read more about the oik plugins then please visit the